themarcelor/blog/_posts/2015-09-07-damn-you-localhost!-...and-other-musings-about-documentation.md

 The ticket: Provides full awareness of the timeline of the story / task /defect.
 If you have some sort of Agile Planning or bug-tracking solution that connects to the actual source-code management system, that is even better.
 However, it gets polluted really fast with comments, misleading information and attachments (logs, screenshots).
 But of course, there are other ways to document things, some interesting practices might involve recording a presentation followed by a demo, uploading the slide deck, making the video available somewhere.
 How about a podcast with your fellow programmers?
 Or perhaps letting the newcomers dig through the code and ask them to produce the documentation as part of their ramp-up process?

 The catalyst for this post was an incident that happened a long time ago, in a galaxy far far away.
-One of the Ops guys followed some instructions on a wiki page to recreate some collections in a SolrCloud environment, the instructions had something similar to this:
+One of the Ops guys followed some instructions on a wiki page to recreate some collections in a SolrCloud environment, and the instructions had something similar to this:

 Once you ssh into the server execute the following command: http://localhost:8983/solr/admin/collections?action=DELETE&name=theCollection